Sialsanwal/Potato-leaf-Disease-Classification-WebApp-Complete-Project-End-to-End/README.md

 # Potato-leaf-Disease-Classification-WebApp-Complete-Project-End-to-End
 This repository contains a complete project focused on classifying potato leaf diseases using machine learning techniques.
-The project also includes the development of a web application that allows users to interactively classify potato leaf images for different diseases.
+The project also includes the development of a web application that allows users to classify potato leaf images for different diseases interactively.
 ## video